AliceO2Group/MonitoringCustomComponents/spark-streaming-aggregator/README.md

 All fields are strings.

 ## Output format
-The output format is that used selecting the *event mode* in the [Flume UDP Source](https://github.com/AliceO2Group/MonitoringCustomComponents/tree/master/flume-udp-source):
+The output format is that used in the [Flume UDP Source](https://github.com/AliceO2Group/MonitoringCustomComponents/tree/master/flume-udp-source):

 ```JSON